njelicic/openai-server/readme.md

 ### OpenAI Python client

 The server can be access via the OpenAI Python client.
 Ensure that the `base_url` points to the host and port.
+Note, `api_key` and `model` are required by the OpenAI client, however, they are unused by the server.

 ```python
 from openai import OpenAI